RameshAditya/code-faster/README.md

 ## What it does
 The problem statements are fetched from the Codeforces programming platform (www.codeforces.com) due to their reputation in the field of algorithmic contests.
 In addition, their API also lent itself well for the purpose of this plug-in.

+## Set up instructions
+Assuming you have Sublime Text 3 set up, head over to `C:/Users/{YOUR_USERNAME}/Appdata/Roaming/Sublime Text 3/Packages/`

+and paste the folder 'Code-Faster-A' in this directory.

+Now, open Sublime Text 3 and along the menu bar, to the right of the `Help` option, you should notice a new option `Codeforces for Adi`, and if you do, rejoice!

 ## How it works

 ####  How it identifies the contest
-Codeforces has a standard template of contest information -> Contest Number + Letter
+Codeforces has a standard template of contest information -> `Contest Number + Letter`

 This pair uniquely defines every question on the platform.